eMetaboHUB/Forum-DiseasesChem/README.md

 use annot_struct_SBML.py

 Using external ressources, such as MetaNetX, PubChem and ChEBI (*EXT_SOURCES*), this script allow to fill the SBML graph with Inchi and SMILES associated to species.
-To provide more associations, the Id-mapping annotation graph, describe above can also be used as sources (*EXT_SOURCES*).
+To provide more associations, the Id-mapping annotation graph, describe above can also be also used as sources (*EXT_SOURCES*).

 For one species, and using external identifiers uris provided by the *bqbiol:is* predicate a SPARQl query will try to retrieve Inchi and SMILES from differents sources.
 Two results files are then exported, one containing links between SBML species and Inchi using the *voc:hasInchi* , and the second with SMILES using the *voc:hasSmiles* predicate.